pricechecker

 Price Escalation Mechanism or PEM

 The clause or process that we have adopted above is called PEM.
 It just elaborates on the kind of techniques used to vary the total selling cost if key cost drivers change.
 PEM methods vary depending on each category.
-The main Cost drivers need to be identified that would contribute towards the selling price of a kind.
+The main cost drivers need to be identified that would contribute towards the selling price of a kind.
 Once this is identified, the next step would be designing the PEM or the formula.
 All this is done so that the price remains valid even if the key cost components prices change.

 Why is PEM needed?

-PEM gives a platform for both the company as well as the vendor.
+PEM provides a platform for both the company as well as the vendor.
 During the contracting phase itself, they can discuss and soften any risks.
 It brings in a foundation for a business relationship and enables a smooth work environment.
 Any economic fluctuations should not majorly affect them.

 Price Escalation Clause in Current Times